shourya1997/Programming-Language-Detector/README.md

 JavaScript – JavaScript, often abbreviated as JS, is a high-level, dynamic, weakly typed, object-based, multi-paradigm, and interpreted programming language.

-Scikit-Learn - Scikit-learn (formerly scikits.learn) is a free software machine learning library for the Python programming language.[3]
+Scikit-Learn - Scikit-learn (formerly scikits.learn) is a free software machine learning library for the Python programming language.
 It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.

 Numpy - NumPy is a library for the Python programming language, adding support for large, multidimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.